 5 Reasons to Implement an Integrated Payables Solution

-To realize the full potential of your AP department, you need to automate the full procurement workflow, including electronic payments, the “last mile” in B2B transactions.
+To realize the full potential of your AP department, you need to automate the full procure-to-pay (P2P) process, including electronic payments, the “last mile” in B2B transactions.
 Whether we like it or not, a majority of companies still use paper checks to pay their suppliers, and that’s a huge waste of time and money.
 Not only does a company bear the cost of the checks themselves, postage, and processing; the company is also left with little to no visibility into their spend.
 I have often commented on the inefficiencies inherent in paper and manual processes and that’s true from the beginning of the procurement process through the invoice receipt and approval process right through to payments.
 But an increasing number of companies are realizing the actual costs of maintaining the status quo and are looking to change their P2P processes through automated solutions.

 We’ve seen this with the increase in e-invoicing acceptance and usage, where companies have seen the benefits in greater efficiencies, reduced costs, and better use of resources for more strategic initiatives.
 But the one missing piece…the one item that will enable AP to cross that “last mile” in B2B transactions has been the payment process itself.
 There are five very distinct reasons to look at automating this step in the P2P process:

 - Cost – Not only will you experience an increase in process efficiencies, you’ll likely also see an uptick in terms of rebate/discount capture.